hamza5645/llm-with-search/README.md

 - At least one model pulled in Ollama (e.g., `ollama pull llama3.2`)
 - Optional: Serper.dev API key for web search context

+### Get a Serper API Key
+1. Go to `https://serper.dev` and sign in.
+2. Create a project and generate an API key.
+3. In Raycast → Extensions → AI with Internet Search → Preferences, paste the key into `Serper API Key`.
+4. You can toggle web search per chat; without a key, the extension still works locally.

 ### Install
 1. Clone this repository.
 2. Install deps: `npm install`